RahilPrakashRam/RahilPrakashRam/Football Talent Portal README.md

-# Football Association
+# Football Talent Portal

-**Project Name**: Football Association Player Database Talent Identification System
+**Project Name**: Football Talented Player Database Talent Identification System

 **Description**:
-The Football Association Player Database Talent Identification System aims to create a comprehensive database of young football players under the age of 15.
+The Football Talented Player Database Talent Identification System aims to create a comprehensive database of young football players under the age of 15.
 It will track their performance, history, and provide a platform for talent identification.

 **Features**:
 - **Database**: Holds information on 1000 kids under 15 years old.